EliAlas11/nr1copilot/nr1-main/performance_optimizations.md

-# This file is obsolete after migration to Python/FastAPI.
-Frontend performance optimizations for JavaScript/CSS are no longer relevant.
+# This document is obsolete.
+All backend logic and performance optimizations are now implemented in Python using FastAPI.
+Frontend JavaScript/CSS optimizations are no longer relevant.
+For backend performance, see the FastAPI app and Python service modules.

 # Performance Optimizations and Resource Usage Reduction